For a complete list of publications, please click here

 Optimized filopodia formation requires myosin tail domain cooperation

-Filopodia are actin-filled protrusions employed by cells to interact with their environment.
 Filopodia formation in Amoebozoa and Metazoa requires the phylogenetically diverse MyTH4-FERM (MF) myosins DdMyo7 and Myo10, respectively.
-While Myo10 is known to form antiparallel dimers, DdMyo7 lacks a coiled-coil domain in its proximal tail region, raising the question of how such divergent motors perform the same function.
-Here, it is shown that the DdMyo7 lever arm plays a role in both autoinhibition and function while the proximal tail region can mediate weak dimerization, and is proposed to be working in cooperation with the C-terminal MF domain to promote partner-mediated dimerization.
-Additionally, a forced dimer of the DdMyo7 motor is found to weakly rescue filopodia formation, further highlighting the importance of the C-terminal MF domain.
-Thus, weak dimerization activity of the DdMyo7 proximal tail allows for sensitive regulation of myosin activity to prevent inappropriate activation of filopodia formation.
-The results reveal that the principles of MF myosin-based filopodia formation are conserved via divergent mechanisms for dimerization.
+While Myo10 is known to form antiparallel dimers, DdMyo7 lacks a coiled-coil domain in its proximal tail region.
+The DdMyo7 lever arm is found to play a role in both autoinhibition and function while the proximal tail region can mediate weak dimerization, and likely works in cooperation with the C-terminal MF domain to promote partner-mediated dimerization.
+Thus, the principles of MF myosin-based filopodia formation are conserved via divergent mechanisms for dimerization.

 Myosin 7 and its adaptors link cadherins to actin.